ljw222/Mitrani-Tutoring/documents/design-journey.md

 ## Work Distribution

-[Describe how each of your responsibilities will be distributed among your group members.]

-[Set internal deadlines.
-Determine your internal dependencies.
-Whose task needs to be completed first in order for another person's task to be relevant?
-Be specific in your task descriptions so that everyone knows what needs to be done and can track the progress effectively.
-Consider how much time will be needed to review and integrate each other's work.
-Most of all, make sure that tasks are balanced across the team.]
+Each person will be assigned 2-3 pages to be in charge of for design and coding.
+We will create a consistent header, nav, and footer for all pages.
+Ellie and Lucy will alternate to be in charge of sending direct correspondence with the client, while we all contribute and keep track of client/site notes on a shared google document for review and on this design journey.
+For each milestone, we will also divide up the sections evenly if possible.
+Jamie and Lucy will be more focused on design while Ellie will be more focused on technical task management; however, we will all contribute to and provide feedback for all aspects.
+If anyone is falling behind or needs help, we will communicate and actively offer assistance/guidance where necessary.

 ## Additional Comments